 However, don’t flee for the hills just yet!
 We know exactly what you’ll need to get back on your feet.
 Let’s start with how you felt when you failed…

-Why do so many people fail theory test?
+Why do so many people fail theory tests?

 We know it’s cliche, but failing to plan is planning to fail.

-Do you know how deep a tyre’s thread should be?
+Do you know how deep a tire’s thread should be?

 Do you know how far a car traveling at 50 mph must stop?